wailshalabi/PHP-LEMP-LAMP-like-Docker-Starter-Stack/README.md

 Self-signed certs live in `config/ssl/` and are mounted into Apache at `/etc/apache2/ssl/`.
 See `config/ssl/README.md` for generation and trust instructions.

+See `config/ssl/README.md` for more details about SSL generation and `docker-compose.yml` for all environment variables and port mappings.

 ## Directory layout (important parts)

 - `docker-compose.yml` — service definitions (webserver, database, redis, phpmyadmin, mailpit)